jylisadoney/intro-excel/8-advanced.md

 * Click `OK`

 # More Help
+## Templates
+To learn more about `templates`, visit ,a href="https://support.office.com/en-us/article/save-a-workbook-as-a-template-58c6625a-2c0b-4446-9689-ad8baec39e1e" target="_blank">Microsoft's Save a Workbook as a Template website</a>.

 ## Conditional formatting
-To learn more about other types of `conditional formatting`, navigate to the `Home` tab and the `Styles` section.
+To learn more about `conditional formatting`, navigate to the `Home` tab and the `Styles` section.

 You can also visit <a href="https://support.office.com/en-us/article/Enter-and-format-data-fef13169-0a84-4b92-a5ab-d856b0d7c1f7#ID0EAABAAA=Conditional_formatting" target="_blank">Microsoft's Enter and Format Data website</a>.

 ## Data validation
-To learn more about other types of `data validation`, navigate to the `Data` tab and the `Data Tools` section.
+To learn more about `data validation`, navigate to the `Data` tab and the `Data Tools` section.

 You can also visit <a href="https://support.office.com/en-us/article/apply-data-validation-to-cells-29fecbcc-d1b9-42c1-9d76-eff3ce5f7249" target="_blank">Microsoft's Apply Data Validation to Cells website</a>.

 ## PivotTables
-PivotTables offer you multiple ways to analyze and present your data and give you greater control and flexibility.
+PivotTables offer greater control and flexibility in presenting and analyzing data.
 To learn more about `PivotTables`, navigate to the `Insert` tab and the `Charts` section.

 You can also visit <a href="https://support.office.com/en-us/article/Import-and-analyze-data-ccd3c4a6-272f-4c97-afbb-d3f27407fcde#ID0EAABAAA=PivotTables" target="_blank">Microsoft's PivotTables website</a>.